The Need for New Vaccines

 “One of the historic ironies of tuberculosis research is that it has always been assumed that the current interventions would eliminate this disease as a major public health problem.
 BCG, an attenuated bovine tuberculosis strain, was discovered in 1908, and was thought to be the vaccine for tuberculosis.
 Streptomycin in the 1940s was hailed as the wonder drug for tuberculosis.
 Yet even with better antibiotics, tuberculosis remains a major global health problem.
 Concomitant with these historically shortsighted miscalculations were reductions in support for research on new tools and strategies, based on the assumption that with existing interventions the disease would disappear.
 It has not.” - Barry Bloom, MD, Harvard University Distinguished Service Professor

 The most effective way to stop the global TB epidemic is to prevent the spread of M. tuberculosis.
 That, however, is increasingly difficult with the rise of multidrug-resistant TB (MDR-TB) and extensively drug-resistant TB (XDR-TB).
-The WHO reports that MDR-TB cases are on the rise in most of the high disease burden countries, and XDR-TB has been identified in 100 countries.
+The WHO reports that MDR-TB cases are on the rise in most of the high disease burden countries, and XDR-TB has been identified in 123 countries.
 Identifying resistant forms of TB adds another challenge.
-In 2013, only 45% of the total estimated MDR-TB cases worldwide were notified.
+In 2016, only 26% of the total estimated MDR/RR-TB cases worldwide were notified.
 While some high burden countries like India and South Africa have improved their detection rates, nations like China continue to struggle.

 Treating our way out of this epidemic is neither possible nor affordable for most countries, given the limitations inherent in the tools used today.
-The cost of treating MDR-TB is up to 200 times that of treating drug-sensitive TB.
 MDR-TB treatment also often requires up to two years of treatment, daily injections and in-patient care.
 The costs for scaling up and achieving universal access to MDR-TB and XDR-TB treatment and preventive therapy can prove logistically and economically prohibitive.

 There is one vaccine, Bacille Calmette-Guérin (BCG), being used today to prevent TB in infants.
 But even though BCG is the most widely used vaccine in the world, it has not successfully eliminated the disease due to its limited efficacy.
 Research and development for new vaccines would have the biggest impact on the epidemic, and remains the cornerstone to reaching global elimination within the coming decades.